kaushik88/kaushik88.github.io/_posts/2016-07-23-how-to-eat-less.md

 thumbnail_path: blog/personal/food.jpg
 ---

-At dinner, a couple of us were having fun mocking at our friend for eating less.
+At dinner, a couple of us were having fun criticizing our friend for eating less.
 He had been eating the right amount, or he was dieting from our perspective, and was having a tough(er) time doing it eating with us.
 I quickly imagined myself in his shoes and here are a few things that come to my mind to avoid this -

 1. Take more time to eat your food - People mostly judge you based on the time you take to eat your food.